Why Congress needs to pass the 9/11 Responder and Survivor Health Funding Correction Act of 2024 (HR. 9101/S. 4724)

 Rescue and recovery workers breathed in a toxic stew of chemicals, asbestos, pulverized cement, and other health hazards released into the air when the towers fell, and as the site smoldered for months.
 The dust cloud that rolled through lower Manhattan after the attacks settled in homes, offices, and buildings – exposing tens of thousands more to the same toxins.

-Today, more than 74,000 people are struggling with illnesses or injuries caused by the attacks.
-They live in every state and 434 out of 435 Congressional districts nationwide.
+Today, more than 87,000 9/11 Responders are struggling with illnesses or injuries caused by the attacks.
 Many are disabled and can no longer work.
 They are suffering from a host of chronic diseases: asthma, obstructive pulmonary disease, and gastroesophageal reflux disease, to name but a few.
 Medical research has identified over 60 types of cancer caused by 9/11 toxins.
 Over 29,000 Responders and Survivors have been diagnosed with cancers caused or made worse by 9/11 – a number that is sure to grow in the years to come.
-Over 326 NYPD officershave reportedly passed away from 9/11-related illnesses, more than died on 9/11 itself.
-Over 299 firefighters have died of 9/11 illnesses, as well.
+Over 417 New York Police Department officers have reportedly passed away from 9/11-related illnesses, more than died on 9/11 itself.
+Over 363 FDNY Firefighters and EMS have died of 9/11 illnesses, as well.
 Many other responders and survivors have died from their 9/11 illnesses.
 Many are experiencing deteriorating health status despite sound medical treatment and are becoming progressively disabled.

 Shortly after the attacks, officials in former President George W. Bush’s administration said that the air in lower Manhattan was “safe to breathe”.
 For years afterward, the Bush Administration refused to admit that this claim was wrong, and they opposed every effort to help those who were suffering from 9/11-related health problems.